About the origin of the Earth and the creatures that multiplied on it: a story of creation, destruction and regeneration.

 Later turtles

-Manchurochelys from the Liaoning beds of ChinaPleurodires are now the less common of the two groups, restricted to the continents of the southern hemisphere, but they were once very widespread, both on land and in the estuaries and shallow seas round the coasts.
-Sea turtles are all cryptodires.
-The first true cryptodire was Kayentachelys, from the Early Jurassic, the only turtle apart from Proganochelys known to have had teeth.
+Manchurochelys from the Liaoning beds of ChinaPleurodires are now the less common group, restricted to the continents of the southern hemisphere, but once they were very widespread, both on land and in the estuaries and shallow seas around the coasts.
+Sea turtles (Chelonioidea) and soft-shell turtles (Trionychoidea) are all cryptodires.

-The oldest sea turtle known is Santanachelys, from the Early Cretaceous.
-Like its modern counterparts, it had huge salt glands under the eyes, for excreting the salts that accumulated in its body as a result of living off seafood.
-However, the metacarpals and short digits of the feet were still moveable, as in land turtles: only later in cryptodire evolution did the toes lengthen and become encased in flesh so as to turn feet into flippers.
-The Cretaceous saw an explosion in sea-turtle diversity.
-The largest such reptile grew to a width of 4 metres and a length of 6 metres.
-By comparison, the largest today, the leatherback, has a maximum length of less than 3 metres.
+The oldest fossil sea turtle is Santanachelys, from the Early Cretaceous.
+Like its modern counterparts, it had huge salt glands under the eyes, essential for excreting the salts that accumulated as a result of living off seafood.
+The metacarpals and short digits of the feet were still moveable, as in land turtles: only later did the toe bones lengthen and become encased in flesh, and the feet turn into flippers.
+As the Cretaceous progressed, sea-turtle diversity exploded.
+The largest animal grew to a width of 4 metres and a length of 6 metres.
+Some flippers were lengthened by increasing the number of toe bones.

-Highly simplified cladogram of habitat preferences of major turtle groups (Joyce & Gauthier)Towards the end of the Cretaceous, amazingly, some of the cryptodires began an evolutionary journey back to the land.
-Present-day tortoises descend from turtles that swam in the sea, not directly from older land-going turtles.
-The anatomical changes involved are not well documented, but many turtles again became toe-walkers, and while the number of scutes remained constant, shell ornamentation and shape varied greatly.
-The oldest tortoise fossils come from the late Palaeocene of Mongolia, so by then the transition back to the land, at least in one lineage, had already been completed.
-In the Eocene tortoises colonised North America, Europe and Africa and adapted to an immense range of environments, from forests to deserts, with some being capable of subsisting both in water and on land.
+Highly simplified cladogram of habitat preferences of major turtle groups (Joyce & Gauthier)Towards the end of the period, amazingly, some of the cryptodires began an evolutionary journey back to the land.
+Present-day tortoises (Testudinidae) descend from turtles that swam in the sea, not directly from older land-going turtles.
+The anatomical changes involved are not well documented, but many turtles again became toe-walkers, and while the number of scutes (scales on the carapace) remained constant, shell ornamentation and shape varied greatly.
+The oldest tortoise fossils come from the late Palaeocene of Mongolia.
+By then the transition back to the land, at least in one lineage, was already complete.
+In the Eocene, tortoises colonised North America, Europe and Africa and adapted to an immense range of environments, from forests to deserts.
+Some were capable of subsisting both in water and on land.

 They also colonised some islands.
-The Galapagos islands are actually named after these animals, their carapaces reminding Spanish explorers of a kind of saddle they called a ‘galápago’.
-Their closest relatives are a species on Chile, 1,000 kilometres to the east.
-Since the archipelago is volcanic in origin and has never been connected to the mainland, they must have reached the islands by rafting, transported by currents that pass up the coast of Chile and Peru before circulating westward.
-Giant tortoises used to be widespread on all continents, but except on the remote oceanic islands of the Galapagos and the Seychelles, they are all extinct.
+The Galapagos islands are named after these animals, their carapaces reminding Spanish explorers of a kind of saddle they called a ‘galapago’.
+Their closest relatives are a species endemic to Chile, 1,000 kilometres to the east.
+Since the archipelago is volcanic in origin and has never been connected to the mainland, they must have reached the islands by rafting on tree branches as currents transported them up the coast of Chile and Peru before circulating westward.
+Giant tortoises used to exist on all continents, but except on the oceanic islands of the Galapagos and the Seychelles, they are now extinct.
 The largest, Colossochelys atlas, attained the size of a Volkswagen Beetle.

 The search for ancestors

-The turtles known from the Triassic must have had evolutionary predecessors of some kind.
-The question is, can we identify them.
-One suggestion was that turtles derived from a group of Permian anapsids called the pareiasaurs, the smallest of which showed ‘otherwise uniquely turtle features such as a rigid covering of dermal armour over the entire dorsal region, expanded flattened ribs, cylindrical scapula blade, great reduction of humeral torsion (to 25°), greatly developed trochanter major, offset femoral head, and reduced cnemial crest of the tibia’.
-Plausible though the hypothesis appeared at the time, it has since been found wanting (Rieppel & Reisz 1999).
-For example, the carapace (‘dermal armour’) of turtles is a complex structure formed through fusion of the vertebrae and ribs to interlocking plates beneath a thickened skin and growth of horny scutes above the skin; as such it is without parallel among amniotes.
+The evolutionary predecessors of the Triassic forms are assumed not to have been recognisably turtles at all.
+That seems likely, though not certain.
+One suggestion was that turtles derived from a group of Permian anapsids called the pareiasaurs, the smallest of which showed ‘otherwise uniquely turtle features such as a rigid covering of dermal armour over the entire dorsal region, expanded flattened ribs, cylindrical scapula blade, great reduction of humeral torsion (to 25°), greatly developed trochanter major [an eminence near the top of the femur], offset femoral head, and reduced cnemial crest [at the top] of the tibia’ (Lee 1997).
+Plausible though the hypothesis appeared at the time, it has since been rejected by most specialists (e.g. Rieppel & Reisz 1999).
+One reason is that the carapace or ‘dermal armour’ of turtles is a complex structure formed through the fusion of the vertebrae and ribs to interlocking plates beneath the skin and through the growth of horny scutes above the skin; as such it is without parallel.
 The dermal plates of pareiasaurs cannot be interpreted as precursors of the plates in the turtle carapace.
-Furthermore, the limb girdles and shoulder blades (scapulae) develop within the ribcage rather than outside it, as in other amniotes, and if turtles had descended from other terrestrial amniotes, the ribs must have lost their function of supporting respiration and locomotion.
+Furthermore, the limb girdles and shoulder blades lie within the ribcage rather than outside it as in other amniotes, and if the turtle ancestor had been a terrestrial animal, the ribs would somehow have had to lose their function of supporting respiration and locomotion:

 In a generalized tetrapod reptile, aspiration of air is effected by an expansion of the body cavity through muscular action exerted on the ribs.
 Exhalation is effected either by passive recoil of the body walls, and/or by compression of the lungs as a result of active compression of the rib cage.
 By contrast, respiration in turtles depends on volume changes of the thoracico-peritoneal cavity inside the rigid dermal armor, which is achieved by altering the position of the limb flanks through the activity of anterior and posterior muscles.
 A comparison of respiration in an aquatic (Chelydra) and a terrestrial (Testudo) turtle resulted in the identification of three forces that influence the relative volume of the thoracico-peritoneal cavity: These forces are muscular activity, gravity (supporting inhalation), and, in aquatic turtles, hydrostatic pressure (supporting exhalation).

-The transition would have been especially difficult if it took place in a terrestrial reptile, which could not have relied on water pressure to mitigate its breathing problems.
+A terrestrial ancestor could not could not have relied on water pressure to mitigate its breathing problems.
 In short, the postulated origin from pareiasaurs ‘greatly oversimplified the evolutionary changes that took place in the origin of the turtle body plan’.

-On the basis that turtles must have had a place somewhere in the presumed universal tree of life, the genetic evidence favours crocodiles as the closest living relatives.
-Crocodiles, however, are diapsids: they have two pairs of temporal openings in the skull, whereas turtles have none.
-Thus some time before their appearance in the fossil record turtles had to have lost both pairs.
-Apart from this problem, a turtle + crocodilian grouping is ‘completely unorthodox from a morphological and paleontological perspective’ (Zardoya & Meyer 2001).
+On the basis that turtles have to be placed somewhere in the presumed universal tree of life, the genetic evidence favours crocodiles as the closest living relatives.
+Crocodiles are diapsids: they have two pairs of fenestrae in the skull.
+However, a turtle + crocodilian grouping is ‘completely unorthodox from a morphological and paleontological perspective’ (Zardoya & Meyer 2001).

-Morphological arguments are sometimes adduced for a relationship to other diapsids (e.g. to lizards, or the extinct plesiosaur and pliosaurs), but this is again only on the basis that turtles have to be related to some other group.
 Turtle morphology is surrounded on all sides by profound discontinuity.
-‘Due to a general lack of shared derived characters with other amniotes and due to conflicting phylogenetic signal in different data sets,’ it is not possible to identify any ancestral group with assurance.
-In other words, the presumption of common descent is not validated, and the obvious conclusion is that turtles really are unique.
+‘Due to a general lack of shared derived characters with other amniotes and due to conflicting phylogenetic signal in different data sets,’ it is not as yet possible to identify an ancestral group.

 The problem of convergence

 Nonetheless, turtles have evolved a great deal in the course of their fossil history.
-As Darwin perceived while visiting the Galapagos Islands, evolution is what happens when organisms colonise vacant ecospace: they adapt.
-Since one individual is never exactly the same as another, Darwin speculated that they adapted through one variation being fortuitously more advantageous in the new environment than another.
-What specified an organism’s form in the first place was, at that time, a ‘black box’, and within a framework of philosophical materialism it was not unreasonable to suppose that the generation of variants, distinct from what remained invariant, was random, the favouring of one form over another a hit-and-miss process of ‘mutate or die’.
-With the discovery of DNA a century later that view became suspect.
+As Darwin perceived while visiting the Galapagos Islands, evolution happens when organisms colonise vacant ecospace: they adapt.
+Darwin speculated that they adapted through one variation being fortuitously more advantageous in the new environment than another.
+What specified an organism’s form in the first place was, at that time, a ‘black box’.
+Within a framework of philosophical materialism it was perhaps not unreasonable to suppose that variants came about randomly, that the favouring of one form over another was a hit-and-miss process of ‘mutate or die’.
+With the discovery of DNA, however, that view became suspect.
 Once it was known that the growing embryo made proteins and organised cells by following a set of instructions, the possibility opened up that evolutionary change too might be genetically controlled.
-DNA might determine an organism’s phylogeny as well as its ontogeny.
+DNA might determine phylogeny as well as ontogeny.

-• the complete formation of paddles in each of the three chelonioid families (Hirayama 1998);
+• the formation of paddles in each of the three chelonioid families (Hirayama 1998)

-Convergence also complicates matters when one looks beyond turtles and finds, for example, turtle-like armour appearing among another group of obscure origin called the placodonts.
+Convergence also complicates matters when one looks beyond turtles and finds, for example, turtle-like armour appearing in another group of obscure origin called the placodonts.
 Entering the fossil record just before the earliest turtles, placodonts consisted of two main branches: unarmoured and armoured.
 The unarmoured placodonts had a reptile’s typically elongate body and a relatively high, narrow skull.
-The armoured placodonts were shorter and, viewed from above, were more rounded, with a dorsal shield composed of interlocking scutes (carapace) and in some instances also a ventral shield (plastron).
-Henodus was particularly turtle-like, its pectoral girdle being ‘almost identical to that of Proganochelys’.
+The armoured placodonts were shorter and, viewed from above, were more rounded, with a dorsal shield composed of interlocking scutes (i.e. a carapace) and in some instances also a ventral shield, or plastron.
+Henodus was particularly turtle-like, its pectoral girdle being “almost identical to that of Proganochely”.
 Nonetheless, detailed comparison of their respective armours shows that placodonts and turtles evolved independently of each other.
-Although the most obvious candidates, placodonts cannot have been the ancestors of turtles.
+Although they may be the most obvious candidates, placodonts cannot have been the ancestors of turtles.

 Another example is the innovation of salt glands in groups as diverse as sharks, estuarine crocodiles, sea snakes, marine birds and marine iguanas.
 Just what is involved in the innovation may be gathered from this description: